learn-academy-2019-echo/js-foundations-assessment-2-adclleva/README.md

-# Assessments for Intermediate Javascript
+# Assessments for Javascript Foundations